Scanning tunneling microscopy current from localized basis orbital density functional theory: Theory

-The substrate and tip states are obtained for the device region coupled to semi-infinite electrodes using \textsc{Transiesta}\cite{Brandbyge2002}, i.e., non-equilibrium Green's function method built on the \textsc{Siesta} method.
+The substrate and tip states are obtained for the device region coupled to semi-infinite electrodes using \textsc{Transiesta}\cite{Brandbyge2002}, which is a non-equilibrium Green's function method built on the \textsc{Siesta} method.
 The states at the Fermi energy are found in the \textsc{Siesta} basis set by diagonalizing the partial spectral function\cite{Paulsson2007}, i.e., the spectral function of the substrate (tip) side $A_{s(t)}=G_d\Gamma_{s(t)}G_d^{\dagger}=\sum_n \ket{\widetilde{\psi}_n}{\lambda_n}\bra{\widetilde{\psi}_n}$, where $G_d$ is the retarded Green's function of the device region, and $\Gamma_{s(t)}$ is the broadening of the substrate (tip).
-Although the device region can be arbitrarily large, only a few (of the order of 10 in our examples) eigenvalues are non-zero and the corresponding eigenvectors give the scattering states when properly normalized\cite{Paulsson2007}, \beq \ket{\psi_n}=\sqrt{\frac{\lambda_n}{2\pi}}\ket{\widetilde{\psi}_n} , \eeq where $\ket{\psi_n}$ are the energy normalized eigenvectors.
+Although the device region can be arbitrarily large, only a few (of the order of 10 in our examples) eigenvalues are non-zero and the corresponding eigenvectors give the scattering states when properly normalized\cite{Paulsson2007}, \beq \ket{\psi_n}=\sqrt{\frac{\lambda_n}{2\pi}}\ket{\widetilde{\psi}_n} , \eeq where $\ket{\psi_n}$ are the energy normalized scattering states.
+Any unitary transformation of a scattering state, e.g., sign flip or rotation, does not affect the physical observables.
+Note that the scattering states are neither basis orbitals nor current eigenfunctions.
+They are formed by incoming Bloch states in the semi-infinite electrodes which are almost totally reflected.
+The number of states is therefore determined by the number of Bloch states in the leads at the Fermi energy.
+Owing to the finite transmission probability, the scattering states consist of a real and an imaginary part, where the real part is dominant (by a factor $\sim10^3$) due to almost total reflection of the waves.
+Hence, in the discussion below, only the real part is considered when visualizing the wave functions.
 To propagate these states into the vacuum region, the wave functions are evaluated on the same real space grid as used by \textsc{Siesta}.

+The real space wave functions can then be computed using the Green's function formalism.
+Here we use the finite difference (FD) method to discretise the device region\footnote{A version using the finite element method is under development.}, i.e., the gray and black regions in \Figref{fig2Dcartoon}.
+The FD Hamiltonian is a sparse tight-binding Hamiltonian which, by separating the full device region into subspaces, can be written as \beq \bold{H}=\left[ \right], \eeq where subspace 1 contains the volume with the high charge density (close to the atoms), and subspace 2 is the vacuum region.
+The matrix $\bs{\tau}$ describes the coupling elements between the two regions.